grzegorz-wcislo/terminal-mandelbrot/README.md

 ### Usage
 Run with ```./mandelbrot.sh```
-Move around using `wsad`, use `qe` to zoom in and out, use 'j' to switch between Mandelbrot and Julia Set.
+Move around using `wsad`, use `qe` to zoom in and out, use `j` to switch between Mandelbrot and Julia Set.
 Press any other key to exit.

 ## Screenshots
 ![1](screenshots/1.png)